scopatz/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

-Since FLASH produces a different binary executable for every simulation, a run of FLASH may be *reproduced* if and only if sufficient information is retained to replay preciely the setup, build, and execution steps.
+Since FLASH produces a different binary executable for every simulation, a run of FLASH may be *reproduced* if and only if sufficient information is retained to replay precisely the setup, build, and execution steps.
 Historically, most FLASH runs have only retained and published the information required to evaluate the execution phase.
 Reproducibility in this context does not encompass *replicability*, or the capability to produce bit-identical binaries computed on